12 Snacks High in Protein for Pregnancy

 What is the Importance of Protein During Pregnancy?

 Protein becomes important for more than just you when you’ve got a tiny human growing inside you.
-And the fact is, it’s not just important; it’s 100% essential for keeping both you and your baby healthy and developing!
+And the fact is, it’s not just important; it’s 100% essential for keeping you energized and helping baby grow!

 During pregnancy, your body works overtime.
-It gets busy supporting all the growth and changes to accommodate your baby.
+It gets busy supporting all the growth and changes that come with accommodating your baby.
 This increased demand means your protein needs are also increasing compared to your pre-baby days.

-Your protein needs will ultimately depend on factors like your metabolism, size, and activity level.
-However, around 100 grams daily is a good place to start for most individuals.
+Your protein needs will ultimately depend on factors such as your metabolism, body size, and activity level.
+However, around 100 grams per day is a good starting point for most individuals.
 I know that may sound like a hefty amount, but trust me, hitting those numbers is doable with the right snacks and meals in your pantry.
+Plus, this amount will help you feel full and satisfied at every meal.

 But wait, why is protein that important?
 Well, for starters, protein quite literally provides the building blocks of your baby.
-It provides the structure of your baby and is necessary for many biochemical reactions occurring at lightning speed inside your body.
+It provides the structure of your baby and is necessary for many biochemical reactions that occur at a rapid pace inside your body.

 Protein is involved in almost every process in your and your developing baby’s body, from regulating your pH to balancing fluids, transporting nutrients, and overall growth and maintenance of your tissues and muscles.

 Not only that, but getting enough protein can also help prevent blood sugar spikes and crashes.
-It plays a key role in helping to maintain stable blood sugar levels.
+It plays a crucial role in maintaining stable blood sugar levels.

-Oh, and let’s not forget about your nutritional needs postpartum.
+Oh, and let’s not forget about your nutritional needs after giving birth.
 Hitting your protein targets during pregnancy and postpartum can support your recovery, replenish nutrient stores, and even support your milk supply if you decide to breastfeed!

 Getting enough protein supports a healthy mom and your growing baby.
 Having various tasty and convenient options makes it much easier to hit those daily protein targets.